lt77777/Quick-Ocular-Movements-Detection/README.md

-Backend impementation and Full Stack Integrations by Lawrence Tsai
+Backend implementation and Full Stack Integrations by Lawrence Tsai

 Frontend by Yun Cao